LyonParapente/EventOrganizer/last_release.md

-* Bump some dependencies.
-Fix package.json (buggy npm unable to install eslint otherwise -_-)
+* Fix SubmitComment not working